Using pgBackRest for Backup and Restore

 Restoring with pgBackRest

-Restoring a pgEdge Cluster should be considered a last resort.
+Restoring a cluster should be considered a last resort.
 If nodes are still available, but have become out of sync due to inconsistent updates, consider using the Active Consistency Engine (ACE) to resolve discrepancies between nodes.

-The following steps outline using pgBackRest to restore a specific pgEdge node:
+The following steps outline using pgBackRest to restore a specific node:

 -

-directory where you deployed your cluster, invoke the command:./pgedge cluster command cluster_name all stop
+pgedgedirectory where you deployed your cluster, invoke the command:./pgedge cluster command cluster_name all stop -

-Connect to the node you wish to restore, and navigate to the directory where pgEdge is installed.
+Connect to the node you wish to restore, and navigate to the directory where the CLI is installed.
 By default, this is

 Ensure that shared libraries required by pgBackRest are available in